Red-Hat-EMEA-SSA-AppDev-Team/fuse-tooling-atlasmap-demo/Readme.md

 This time we start defining the Camel routes to have a full view of the end to end process.

-Include the following definitions to your *CamelContext*:
+Include one by one the following definitions in your *CamelContext*:

 This would be the main route that matches well the illustration above:
 ```xml